-Although there are Monarch chrysalis colors other than green in other countries, in the US Monarch chrysalises are green.
+Although there are Danaus species chrysalis colors other than green in other countries, in the US Monarch chrysalises are green.

 Jodi Hopper, owner of Wish Upon A Butterfly in Pennsylvania, discovered some yellow chrysalises in her Monarchs a few years ago.
 She shipped some to Dr. Chip Taylor and shipped some to us at our farm.
 We raised them for years before finally letting that line of stock end.

 The yellow color is recessive.
+In these butterflies, the gene that causes the green color is missing.
 If a butterfly from a green chrysalis and a butterfly from a yellow chrysalis paired, all offspring would have green chrysalises.
 But if their offspring paired, some would be green and some would be yellow.
 It’s much like the blue-eye gene in humans.

 The adult butterflies are totally normal.

-The blood of these butterflies is also yellow.
+The hemolymph (blood-like fluid) of these butterflies is also yellow.